How Fast Do Kids' Feet Grow?

-One of the most common concerns we hear from parents is the question of how long a pair of shoes will last before a child outgrows them.
-Toddler years can be an extremely difficult time for sizing feet since many kids seem to need new shoes every few months.
+One of the most common concerns we hear from parents is the question of how quickly kids' feet grow.
+They want to ensure the shoe they are buying will last before their child outgrows them.
+Toddler years can be a difficult time for sizing feet.
+Many kids seem to need new shoes every few months.
 Our experienced customer service elves spend a good portion of every day helping parents find just the right size to get the most use out of a shoe before those tiny toes are bursting at the seams.

-We did our research and found some interesting facts regarding the growth of children's feet:
+We did our research and found some interesting facts regarding the speed of children's foot growth:

 - Between ages 1–3, feet can be expected to grow as much as 1.5mm in length each month (about 18mm or 3/4 inch per year).